Believe it or not, hearing loss has had a profound impact on the entire music industry.

 According to NIDCH, listening to 85 decibels for an hour or more can cause noise-induced hearing loss.
 The average rock concert is 115 decibels, which is a mere 10 decibels below the pain threshold.

 But it doesn’t take a rock-and-roll concert to cause hearing loss and tinnitus.
 Acoustic guitars are played at an average of 87 decibels.
 Flutes are 85 – 110 decibels.
 And French horns are over 90 decibels.

-To help combat noise-induced hearing loss caused by playing instruments regularly, many musicians rely on musicians’ earplugs.
-But what are musicians earplugs?
+Many musicians rely on musicians’ earplugs to help combat noise-induced hearing loss caused by playing instruments regularly.
+But what are musicians’ earplugs?
 And what makes them different than standard earplugs?

 What Are Musicians’ Earplugs?

 As a musician, you have special needs.
 You need earplugs that block out harsh sounds while still allowing you to hear the music you’re performing.
 Flexibility is also a significant concern.